Contact the Organizer

 For more information on Maddie, follow her on facebook:

-This is an example of what these children are facing on a day to day basis.
-Her parents are some of the greatest people I've ever known and Kinsley's Kure will continue doing all we can for kids just like Maddie because we've seen first hand how much they've already had to sacrifice.
+This is just one example of what these children are facing on a day to day basis.
+With your help Kinsley's Kure will continue doing all we can to grant last wishes, help with bereavement costs and making a difference for kids just like Maddie because we've seen first hand how much they've already had to sacrifice.

 Thank you for your support in helping make these dreams come true.